arno-di-loreto/openapi-map/README.md

-# Swagger Specification Visual Documentation
+# OpenAPI Specification Visual Documentation
-This is a prototype of a D3 rendering of *the* [Swagger specification](http://swagger.io/specification/) to provide an easy to read visual documentation.
+This is a prototype of a D3 rendering of the [OpenAPI specification](https://openapis.org/specification) (fka Swagger Specification) to provide an easy to read visual documentation.
 It is developed by [Arnaud Lauret, the API Handyman](https://github.com/arno-di-loreto).

-This is NOT a rendering of an API Swagger specification (that will come next).
+This is NOT a rendering of an API OpenAPI specification.

 ## How to use it?
-You can see a live demo on [apihandyman.io](http://swagger-specification-visual-documentation.apihandyman.io/)
+You can see a live demo on [apihandyman.io](http://openapi-specification-visual-documentation.apihandyman.io/)

 - Zoom in: Mouse scroll up
 - Zoom out: Mouse scroll down